Clean skin secrets

 Cutting Sugars and Limiting Complex Carbs

 Keep in mind that sugars will spike your insulin, damage your cardiovascular system, and are inflammatory thereby making your skin look puffy.
 It is best to completely cut back on the intake of sugars which can be found in fruit juices, candy, regular sugar and even honey.
-By eating too many sugar-filled foods inflammation begins to produce enzymes which breakdown collagen and elastin and in the end result in sagging skin and wrinkles.
+By eating too many sugar-filled foods inflammation begins to produce enzymes that break down collagen and elastin and in the end result in sagging skin and wrinkles.

 Stay Out of the Sun